diamond-lizard/llm-instructions/org-mode-format-constraints.md

    - A heading MAY omit body text if immediately followed by child headings.
    - Do not add filler prose solely to satisfy a structural placeholder.

-3. Blank Line Restrictions Around Headings
+3. Blank Line Restrictions Around Headings (High-Density Structural Artifact)
-   - No blank line immediately before any heading.
+   - No blank line immediately before any heading, regardless of heading level or preceding content.
+This restriction is **absolute** and overrides all conventional document spacing practices for visual separation.
    - No blank line immediately after any heading.
-   - A heading is followed directly by its first prose line or by a block (source/example).
+   - A heading MUST be followed *directly* by its first prose line, a block directive (`#+BEGIN_...`), or the next child/sibling heading.
-   - After at least one prose line, a single blank line MAY separate paragraphs or precede a block (subject to Rule 29).
+   - The ONLY allowed blank lines in the document's prose are single blank lines used to separate adjacent paragraphs, as governed by Rule 29.

 4. Enumerations as Headings (List Syntax Prohibited)
    - All Org list constructs are forbidden (unordered: `-`, `+`, `*`; ordered: `1.`, `2.`; checkboxes; description lists `::`).